arangodb-managed/terraform-provider-oasis/docs/guides/getting-started.md

 ---
 page_title: "Getting started with Oasis Terraform Provider"
 description: |-
-    Guide to getting started with the ArangoDB Oasis Terraform Provider
+    Guide to getting started with the ArangoDB Cloud (Oasis) Terraform Provider
 ---

 # Getting started with Oasis Terraform Provider
-ArangoDB Oasis, the ArangoDB Cloud, provides ArangoDB databases as a Service (DBaaS).
-It enables you to use the entire functionality of an ArangoDB cluster deployment without the need to run or manage the system yourself.
+ArangoDB Cloud (Oasis), provides ArangoDB databases as a Service (DBaaS).
+It enables you to use the entire functionality of an ArangoDB deployment without the need to run or manage the system yourself.

-Terraform Provider Oasis is a plugin for Terraform that allows for the full lifecycle management of ArangoDB Cloud resources.
+Terraform Provider Oasis is a plugin for Terraform that allows for the full lifecycle management of ArangoDB Cloud (Oasis) resources.

 ## Provider Setup